Welcome back to the Rush Limbaugh program and good news actually out of New Orleans today.

 We have two of the same.

-Yes, you do indeed, except I think yours are more worthless than mine.
+Yes, you do, indeed, except I think yours are more worthless than mine.

 Okay.

-Well, there isn't any question about that, and the question is, are we going to get aggressive uh actions by uh fair-minded people in Congress to spring this report because they have oversight on this special prosecutor and they ought to bring him in and say, where's the report?
+And the question is, are we going to get aggressive actions by fair-minded people in Congress to spring this report?

 Quick question to you then.

-Uh that's all I can say, Joe.
+That's all I can say, Joe.

 Back with more after this.

-So one of my predictions for 2006 is the Democrats will wise up to the damage to their credibility being done by Howard Dean and slip somebody else in as the head of the uh committee.
+So one of my predictions for 2006 is the Democrats will wise up to the damage to their credibility being done by Howard Dean and slip somebody else in as the head of the committee.

-Here's uh Rick in Fort Myers, Florida.
+Here's Rick in Fort Myers, Florida.

 Rick, welcome to the Rush Show.

-Hey, Roger, how are you doing?
+Hey, Roger, how you doing?

-Good and you.
+Good, and you.

 Good, good.

-You know, they're they're just fed up.
+You know, they're just fed up.

-And I think that's gonna be deceptive.
+And I think that's going to be deceptive.

-They're gonna re vote for Hillary anyway.
+They're going to vote for Hillary anyway.

 Hey, real quick comment on the poor thing you were talking about.

-Yeah, sure, Rick, I had my comment, but I'll hold it.
+Sure, Rick, I had my comment, but I'll hold it.

 You go ahead.